What Are the Warning Signs of Colorectal Cancer?

-The good news is that colorectal cancer can be caught early – and even prevented – through screening.
+The good news is that colorectal cancer can be caught early and even prevented through screening.
+Read on to learn more, including risk factors and preventive tips that keep colorectal cancer from developing or spreading.

 *(Source: Michigan Department of Health and Human Services – Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau counties).